Cyfrin/moccasin/CONTRIBUTING.md

 Thank you for wanting to contribute!
 This project reviews PRs that have an associated issue with them.
 If you have not make an issue for your PR, please make one first.

-Issues, feedback, and sharing that you're using Titanoboa and Vyper on social media is always welcome!
+Issues, feedback, and sharing that you're using Moccasin on social media is always welcome!

 # Table of Contents